-QuadReal is proud to have achieved the top ranking for a diversified portfolio in Canada in the Global Real Estate Sustainability Benchmark (GRESB) results in 2019.
-The company’s portfolio was 2nd in North America in this category and in the top 5 globally.
+QuadReal is proud to have achieved the top ranking for a diversified portfolio in both Canada and North America in the 2020 Global Real Estate Sustainability Benchmark (GRESB) results.
+The company’s diversified portfolio of office, industrial, retail and residential properties was also ranked 2nd globally.
 This accomplishment demonstrates our commitment to environmental, social and governance practices.
 To learn more about the GRESB results, please see our news release.

 Energy disclosure is important because it allows us to track our performance and identify opportunities for improvement.
 This page includes the performance metrics of all our Canadian buildings and four case studies that illustrate how we use analytics to keep learning and pushing further.

 We believe in a transparent marketplace.
 You will find our energy, water and carbon emissions data (shown as greenhouse gases (GHG) intensity) for office and residential properties on the map below (also available on the leasing pages).
 This is a way of tracking a building’s carbon emissions over time.
 We encourage the industry to share benchmarked data and make a commitment to transparency, sustainability leadership and combating climate change.

 This is our 5-step guide to energy disclosure.

 In Canada, buildings consume 22% of total energy and generate 17% of the country’s emissions.

 This is a way of tracking a building’s energy use and carbon emissions over time, comparing performance relative to similar buildings.

 INFORMATION = POWER!

 Tracking energy use helps building owners improve efficiency and reduce emissions.

 QuadReal has taken the step to be transparent about benchmarked data for our office and residential portfolio in Canada.